silky/silky.github.com/src/posts/scirate-maintainership.md

 Eventually, I discovered [SciRate](https://scirate.com/).
 I think the version I found was called "SciRate 2".
 It was in the hands of Bill Rosgen.
 I got incredibly excited and signed up immediately.
-Because the code was open-source (I actually can't remember, but I think it might've been personally hosted git repository somewhere), I added possibly one of my first "impactful" changes:
+Because the code was open-source (I actually can't remember, but I think it might've been a personally-hosted git repository somewhere), I added possibly one of my first "impactful" changes:
 MathJax support!
 This was neat; now we could see rendered math while reading abstracts and titles!
 I think [arXiv.org](https://arxiv.org/) only added this